Kōhei Yamamoto (actor)

 Kōhei Yamamoto (山本 康平, Yamamoto Kōhei) is a Japanese actor who is affiliated with Ohta Production.
 He graduated from Komazawa University.
-He played the role of Kouta Bitou (Hurricane Yellow) in the 2002 Super Sentai TV series Ninpuu Sentai Hurricaneger.
+He played the role of Kouta Bitou (Hurricane Yellow) in the 2002 Super Sentai TV series Ninpu Sentai Hurricanger.

 Biography

 Yamamoto was born in Okayama Prefecture, on December 23, 1980.
-In 2002, he appeared in Ninpuu Sentai Hurricaneger as Kouta Bitou/Hurricane Yellow.
+In 2002, he appeared in Ninpu Sentai Hurricanger as Kouta Bitou/Hurricane Yellow.
 In 2005, he starred in the film, Last Dance of August Jitsu the 5th.
 In 2011, Yamamoto appeared in Kaizoku Sentai Gokaiger as Kouta Bitou/Hurricane Yellow for the first time in seven years with Shun Shioya and Nao Nagasawa.

 At the edge that he was co-starring in Hurricaneger, Yamamoto had a friendship with Ryuichiro Nishioka and Yujiro Shirakawa, and had activities such as working for the clothing brand Anunnaki.

 In a live event Yellow Festival in Loft Plus One, he was served with Shuhei Izumi, who played Time Yellow in Mirai Sentai Timeranger.
 Yamamoto had also appeared in other events at Osaka Jungle.
 He and Izumi, had a private friendship and spent together from New Year's Eve of 2008 until New Year's Day of 2009.